muldjord/skyscraper/README.md

 * Create a testmode for the artwork compositor that let's you quickly render an example to see if you got everything set up right in the artwork xml

 #### Version 3.3.2 (In progress, unreleased)
-* Added '.gcm' file extension to Gamecube platform
+* Added '.gcm' file extension to Gamecube platform (Thank you to 'mrsilver76' for suggesting this)

 #### Version 3.3.1 (17th October 2019)
 * Added new '--cache edit:new=<TYPE>' option for efficient batch adding of a resource of a certain type